CartoDB/carto-selfhosted/README.md

 4. Two files received from CARTO (License and configuration)
 5. Docker and docker-compose installed (there are two helper scripts in the `scripts` folder)
 6. OPTIONAL: Cloud Buckets.
 CARTO provides them in GCP, but if you want to use your own in your cloud provider check the [Bucket configuration](doc/buckets.md)
-7. OPTIONAL BUT RECOMMENDED: External managed Postgres 13 and Redis 5 (eg Memory store or CloudSQL in GCP)
+7. OPTIONAL BUT RECOMMENDED: External managed Postgres 11 (or higher) and Redis 6 (or higher)(eg Memory store or CloudSQL in GCP)

 ### Steps